migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 ## License

-This project is certified as **Open Source Hardware (OSHW)** and uses open-source software licenses.
+This project is certified as **Open Source Hardware Association (OSHWA)** and uses open-source software licenses.
 Refer to the Hackster page and OSHWA listing for details.